LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2tfnb_mdf

 ``b2tfnb_mdf``    type: ``integer``    default: ``0``
-    If '1', Spb's new form of calculating particle flux is used.
+    If '1', SPB new form of calculating particle flux is used.
     It is recommended '1' for runs with drifts.